 Academies are schools funded by the government with the freedom to govern independently - but all are accountable to the Secretary of State for Education.
 To share resources and best practice, many are part of multi-academy trusts - a network of schools under one legal body.

 Ark Ayrton Academy is part of Ark - a leading education charity and one of the country's top-performing academy operators.
 Ark is non-denominational and does not make any profit from running its schools.

 Ark's relationship with the Secretary of State is set out in the master funding agreement.
 There are also supplemental funding agreements for each individual school in the network, including Ark Ayrton.

 Every school in the Ark network is the legal responsibility of the Ark Schools Board.
 This board focuses on statutory duties and delegates most day-to-day responsibilities to each school's individual Local Governing Body (LGB).
 This means that, unlike most non-academy governing bodies, Ark Ayrton's governors are able to concentrate on the things that really matter - educational strategy, school outcomes and aspiration.

 Our local governing body

 The Ark Portsmouth Primary LGB is made up as follows:

-Six to ten members appointed by Ark, to include the Chair - usually people with a local connection or interest who are committed to supporting educational opportunity in the area
+Six to twelve members appointed by Ark, to include the Chair - usually people with a local connection or interest who are committed to supporting educational opportunity in the area